aces/cbrain/BrainPortal/data_dumps/README.md

   RAILS_ENV=something rake cbrain:resource_usage:dump[DESTROY_ALL,no]
 ```

-Second, re-insert monthly summaries of all records so that
+Second, re-insert monthly summaries of all removed records so that
 total historical usage by users is maintained:

 ```